 The award acknowledges the City’s leading-edge Natural Heritage System policies developed and implemented over the past 12 years.

-“The City is honoured to receive the Lee Symmes Municipal Award in recognition of our Natural Heritage System policies and related work,” says Todd Salter, general manager, Planning, Urban Design and Building Services.
+“The City is honoured to receive the Lee Symmes Municipal Award in recognition of our Natural Heritage System policies and related work,” says Todd Salter, general manager, Planning and Building Services.
 “This conservation award is evidence of Guelph’s environmental commitment to the long-term protection of the City’s natural heritage features and areas.
 This environmental achievement would be not possible without the hard work and dedication of City staff, successive City Councils and community stakeholders.”

 Todd Salter accepted the award on behalf of the City of Guelph at the Ontario Nature award ceremony in Cambridge on Saturday, May 23.